Clever-ISA/Clever-ISA/specs/main.md

 - Control is transfered to the address loaded into `ip`

-Opcode 0xFC7 (reti) performs the following actions:
+Opcode 0xFC7 (reti) and Opcode 0xFC6 (when sccr.fc is not set) performs the following actions:
 - `ip` is popped
 - `mode` is popped
-- `sp` is popped
+- `r7` is popped
 - Control resumes at `ip`

+The `scret` and `reti` instructions always write to the `mode` register, even if no change occurs - thus these instructions will synchronize the instruction stream with memory before executing code at the destination.

 ### Machine Specific Instructions